guoruiJava1/grz/readme.txt

-asdqgit is a distributed version control system git is a free software git hello git good!!!
+asdqgit is a distributed version control systeqwm git is a free software git hello git good!!!